ajanovski/eprms/eprms-tap/INSTALL.md

 		</properties>
 	</profile>

-###Compile and package the source into a WAR
+### Build the source and prepare the runtime into a standard Java WAR package

-Run the following command from the project source folder
+Run the following commands from the project source folder

 	mvn -P development-eprms clean package